nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 value will be interpreted as a pointer to a hashtable (aka array).

 But let's not get too much into this here.
-Important for us only is that the size of a `union` equals the size of it's largest component.
+Important for us only is that the size of a `union` equals the size of its largest component.
 The largest component here is the string struct (the `zend_object_value` struct has the same size as the `str` struct, but I'll leave that out for simplicity).
 The string struct stores a pointer (8 bytes) and an integer (4 bytes), which is 12 bytes in total.
 Due to memory alignment (structs with 12 bytes aren't cool because they aren't a